nsnam/ns-3-dev-git/src/fd-net-device/doc/dpdk-net-device.rst

 1. Download the source
 ######################

-Head over to `DPDK Downloads <https://core.dpdk.org/download/>`_ page to get the latest stable source.
+Visit the `DPDK Downloads <https://core.dpdk.org/download/>`_ page to download the latest stable source.
 (This module has been tested with version 19.11 LTS and DpdkNetDevice will only be enabled if this version is available.)

 2. Configure DPDK as a shared library
 #####################################

-Goto the DPDK directory, edit ``config/common_base`` file to change following line to compile DPDK as a shared library:
+In the DPDK directory, edit the ``config/common_base`` file to change the following line to compile DPDK as a shared library:

 .. sourcecode:: text